 The E Prime line of electric scooters is intended for commuting and consists of two models, the Razor E Prime III and the Razor E Prime in two variants.
-They represent the top of Razor electric scooters. in today’s review of the Razor E Prime electric scooter you will get full insight into this amazing city commuter available in two variants – the first variant is with pneumatic tires and a second variant features airless flat-free tires.
+They represent the top of Razor electric scooters. in today’s Razor E Prime scooter review you will get full insight into this amazing city commuter available in two variants – the first variant is with pneumatic tires and the second features airless flat-free tires.

 - Scooter Dimensions When Folded: 40.08″ x 18.19″ x 41.54″